 How does the motherhood penalty affect a woman’s career?

-The motherhood penalty results in lower earnings, and because future earnings are often based on current salary, the diminishment in income often persists as a woman progresses up the ladder.
+Mothers face lower pay, fewer promotion opportunities, and hiring discrimination compared to childless women.
+The motherhood penalty results in lower earnings, and because future earnings are often based on current salary, the reduced income often persists as a woman moves up the corporate ladder.

 How can I avoid the motherhood penalty?

-A primary way to avoid the motherhood penalty is to know your worth.
-Do your research on salary before taking a job, and reevaluate your salary at least yearly by looking at comparable positions.
+A good place to start is to know your worth.
+Do your research on salary before taking a job, and reevaluate your salary at least every year by looking at comparable positions.

 Photo credit: iStock/Pekic